maxenko/SodiumUE4/README.md

 # libsodium-ue4
-And easy to use cryptography plugin for Unreal Engine 4 based on libsodium.
+An easy to use cryptography plugin for Unreal Engine 4 based on libsodium.

 ## License
 https://opensource.org/licenses/MIT